 Jess and I have spent a few weeks road tripping around the US state of Ohio, and have visited many of the highlights of this state.
 It’s also Jess’s home state, so we often visit to see her family.

-One of the tasks I set for myself on these trips was to find the most photogenic waterfalls around the state, and after a fair bit of driving and picture taking, I’m pleased to present my guide to the most photogenic waterfalls in Ohio, at least, from a photography point of view!
+One of the tasks I set for myself on these trips was to find the most photogenic waterfalls around the state, and after a fair bit of driving and picture taking, I’m pleased to present my guide to the best waterfalls in Ohio, at least, from a photography point of view!

 For all the waterfall shots in this post I used my Vanguard tripods, specifically the lightweight travel focused VEO tripod range.
 A tripod is essential for photography in my opinion, as it lets you get those lovely long exposure shots that you can’t achieve handheld.